 SafeWork NSW Code of Practice: How to safely remove asbestos (2022); The removal and remediation must be undertaken under the supervision of the supervising environmental consultant.

-Note: A NSW EPA Accredited Site Auditor must be notified of and endorse any variations to the Remedial Action Plan (RAP), prior to the variations being implemented.
+Note: Any variations to the Remedial Action Plan (RAP) shall be notified to and approved by the Sutherland Shire Council Environmental Science Assessment Officer, prior to the variations being implemented.

 Condition reason: To ensure the protection of the environment.